Top 5 mistakes I've made as an angel investor

 Wrap up

-Separating decision from outcome is a very important skill to learn if you want to be a successful investor, regardless of if you invest in startups, gold or publicly traded companies.
+Separating decisions from the outcome is a very important skill to learn if you want to be a successful investor, regardless of whether you invest in startups, gold or publicly traded companies.
 The way I do this is that I keep all my investments in a spreadsheet with links to the deal memos I write when I make my investments.
-This lets me go back to each deal with regular intervals to follow up on how well my decisions and projections match reality.
+This lets me go back to each deal at regular intervals to follow up on how well my decisions and projections match reality.

 A less obvious lesson is that decisions to invest stick with you for a very long time, whereas decisions not to invest can often be reversed.
 If there is one thing I’ve learned from the past four years it is that there is always another case and there is always another round.
 No reason to rush into deals.